aboodswiti/VendingMachine/README.md

 ```
 npm test
 ```
-- You will see browser window about this test and see bass test and failing
-- Also you can see the tests at terminal
+- You will see the tests at the terminal the passed & failed tests.

 ## Used Technologies
 - React
 - MaterialUi
 ### For Tests
-- jest & react testing library
+- Jest & React testing library
 ### For deploy
 - Heroku